10 Foods High in Magnesium

 Numerous studies suggest that people who regularly eat peanut butter or other nuts have a lower risk of heart disease or type 2 diabetes.
-When you’re choosing a peanut butter, try to pick one with few to none added fats or sugar.
+When you’re choosing peanut butter, try to pick one that is all-natural and with few to none added fats or sugar.
 You may also want to try an unsalted variety to limit your sodium intake.

 5. Dark Leafy Greens

 If you need to add some magnesium to your diet, try a simple salad with leafy greens such as spinach and kale.
 You can also cook these leafy greens as a side—a cup of cooked spinach has 157 mg of magnesium.

 Still, if you can stomach raw spinach, you might be better off eating it uncooked.
 A 2019 study suggests that chopping up fresh spinach is the best way to take advantage of spinach’s supply of lutein.
 Spinach loses some of its lutein if it’s boiled, fried, or steamed, and chopping it releases more lutein than if you were to eat it whole.

 Lutein is an antioxidant that may maintain eye health and lower the odds of macular degeneration.
 Macular degeneration is an eye disease where your central vision goes blurry, making activities like reading and driving more difficult.
 You are more likely to have macular degeneration if you’re over 60.